 2. Environmental changes associated with sustainable urban design interventions are monitored using a combination of field, remote, and social scientific methods.

-3. Results are more likely to influence future decisions when data products are made accessible through publicly available and visually accessible to a wide audience.
+3. Results are more likely to influence future decisions when data products are publicly available and visually accessible to a wide audience.

 Aesthetics are central to the urban experience, but also have environmental implications.
 When we landscape our yard or when the city repaves a road, we are tending to urban aesthetics, but we are also environmental managers.